-In making decisions to award funds under this program, BJS will determine whether the application meets program objectives and requirements.
-The amount of the award will be based on the strength of the justification for what the applicant it is seeking to do and accomplish during the award period.
-Applications that meet the basic minimum requirements will be evaluated on how the proposed project/program addresses the following criteria:
+In making decisions to award funds under this program, BJS will determine whether the application meets program requirements and whether the applicant is operating satisfactorily and conforms to all applicable federal and state requirements.
+The amount of the award will be based on the strength of the justification for what the applicant is seeking to do and accomplish during the award period.